What Plantar Fasciitis Sufferers Need to Know About Standing Desks and Treadmill Desks

 How Standing More (i.e. Sitting Less) Can Potentially Help

 When I inquired with several of the health care professionals who treat my plantar condition, none had ever heard of this phenomenon and all were cautious about encouraging me to do something like that again.
 So, of course, I signed up to judge another chess tournament… and another, and another.
-Each time the experience was similar, only the 9 hour standing sessions got less and less painful, and I found myself more and more energized simply from having less pain.
+Each time the experience was similar, only the 9-hour standing sessions got less and less painful, and I found myself more and more energized simply from having less pain.
 The medical literature doesn’t say anything about this potential method of treatment – frankly it just hasn’t been studied.
+[Update Dec 2021: I eventually found a more highly-trained personal trainer with a certification in Muscle Activation Technique (MAT) that was not at all surprised with my experience.]

 Using a Treadmill Desk Can Do Even More to Reduce Plantar Fasciitis Pain

 Anyone who has ever had to work a trade show booth, standing on their feet all day, knows how much better it feels to walk the show than to work the booth.
-When we walk, our calf muscles pump blood back up legs rather than letting it pool in our lower legs (one reason standing too much can lead to varicose veins).
-More importantly, even gentle walking (1 to 2 mph is the typical pace on a treadmill desk) will tighten ligaments, lubricate joints, and in general help our bodies stay limber and ready for action.
+When we walk, our calf muscles pump blood back up our legs rather than letting it pool in our lower legs (one reason standing too much can lead to varicose veins).
+More importantly, even gentle walking (1 to 2 mph is the typical pace on a treadmill desk) will tighten ligaments, lubricate joints, build core strength and improve posture, and in general help our bodies stay limber and ready for action.
 Standing, not as much.
-Sitting for longer than an hour, the reverse.
+Sitting for longer than half an hour at a time, the reverse.

 For plantar fasciitis sufferers, and particularly for those of us who are challenged by being overweight or obese, a treadmill desk does more than burn some extra calories.
 Because of our double-whammy condition, getting good solid sessions of fat-burning aerobic exercise can be tough either because we lack the stamina or we injure too quickly, if not both.
 This is where I’ve personally found the treadmill desk to be a godsend.
 By using it two to four hours per day I’ve been able to keep my feet, ankles, knees, and hips in good condition with minimal impact, which has allowed me to graduate to extensive workouts at the gym and/or hikes in the woods every day of the week with far less injury or fatigue than I used to experience before.